You will need the Scheduling Admin permission to create new schedules. This permission also allows the user to delete an existing schedule.

 Creating a Volunteer Schedule

-There are two ways you can add a new volunteer schedule to One Church Software.
+There are multiple ways you can add a new volunteer schedule to One Church Software.
 The first is to click on the "New" drop down menu at the top of any page, and click on "Volunteer Schedule."

 The other way is to go to "More > Serving > Schedules" in the left hand navigation menu and click on the "Add New" button at the top.